-By studying large numbers of women with and without prolapse, researchers and urogynecologists have identified certain risk factors that predispose, cause, promote or worsen pelvic organ prolapse.
-The strength of our bones, muscles and connective tissue are influenced by our genes and our race.
+By studying large numbers of women with and without prolapse, researchers and urogynecologists have identified certain risk factors that predispose, cause, promote, or worsen pelvic organ prolapse.
+The strength of our bones, muscles and connective tissue are influenced by our genes and our ethnicity.
 Some women are born with weaker tissues and are therefore at risk to develop prolapse.
 Caucasian women are more likely than African American women to develop pelvic organ prolapse.
 Loss of pelvic support can occur when any part of the pelvic floor is injured during vaginal delivery, surgery, pelvic radiation or back and pelvic fractures during falls or motor vehicle accidents.
 Hysterectomy and other procedures done to treat pelvic organ prolapse also are associated with future development of prolapse.
 Some other conditions that promote prolapse include: constipation and chronic straining, smoking, chronic coughing and heavy lifting.
 Obesity, like smoking, is one of the few modifiable risk factors.
 Women who are obese have a 40 to 75% increased risk of pelvic organ prolapse.
 Aging, menopause, debilitating nerve and muscle diseases contribute to the deterioration of pelvic floor strength and the development of prolapse.

-- A bulging, pressure or heavy sensation in the vagina that worsens by the end of the day or during bowel movements
+- A bulging, pressure heavy sensation in the vagina that worsens by the end of the day or during bowel movements

 - The feeling that they are “sitting on a ball”